eberhm/slack_challenge_bot/tasks.md

     - Create Issue after code challenge
 - 7 Github account registration
 - 8 Infrastructure folder tests (EoE ???)
+- Production deployment
+    - AWS

 # Future features
 - MultiGH account installation?
 (Maybe this is already covered in 7)
 - Use of DIC?
+- Setup labels on templates when they are registered
+- Automate labeling on GH issues based on reactions or comments in the thread or specific actions in the repository (PR created, specific issue and coment, etc)
+- Assign reviewers to issue in GH

 # Bugs
 - ~~When sending a code challenge, the candidate is not being invited as collaborator~~